paulkernfeld/hyperdrive/SPECIFICATION.md

   .digest()
 ```

-The type prefixing is to make sure a parent hash cannot pretend to be a block hash.
+The type prefixing is to make sure a block hash cannot pretend to be a parent hash (a ["Second preimage attack"](https://en.wikipedia.org/wiki/Merkle_tree#Second_preimage_attack)).

 Unless the feed contains a strict power of 2 number of blocks, we will end up with more than 1 root hashes when we are building this data structure.
 To turn these hashes into the feed id simply do the following.
 Hash all the roots prefixed with the type identifier `2`, left to right, with the hash values and a uint64 big endian representation of the parent index.